DeNederlandscheBank/nifigator/docs/02_adding_document_data.md

 collection.add_context(context)
 ```

-and serialize the graph to a file in hext-format:
+and serialize the graph to a file in turtle-format:

 ```python
 from nifigator import NifGraph